Brief History of the Hermès Kelly Bag

-The Kelly is Hermès’ most classic handbag.
-The Kelly’s origins can be traced back to 1852 with the release of the Haut à Courroies (HAC) bag.
+The history of the Hermès Kelly bag dates back to the 1852 and is closely intertwined with the evolution of the luxury brand Hermès.
+The Kelly bag's origins can be traced back to the release of the Haut à Courroies (HAC) bag.
 The HAC was used to hold saddles for equestrians.
 The HAC was reinterpreted into the Sac à Dépêches in the 1930s.
-This luxury Hermès handbag was designed by Robert Dumas, the son-in-law of Hermès CEO Émile Hermès.
-This Hermès purse gained popularity when Grace Kelly used it to hide her pregnancy from paparazzi.
+This Hermès Kelly bag was designed by Robert Dumas, the son-in-law of Hermès CEO Émile Hermès.
+This Hermès bag gained popularity when Grace Kelly used it to hide her pregnancy from paparazzi.
 The Princess of Monaco was introduced to the Kelly bag while filming To Catch A Thief in 1955 and refused to part with it.
 Hermès renamed the bag the “Kelly” in 1977 as a nod to the actress-turned-princess.
 This Hermès bag’s original trapezoidal design included two triangular gussets, a cutout flap, a handle, and two side straps.
 The handbag now features an optional shoulder strap, increasing its functionality.
 It is constructed out of thirty-six pieces of leather and six hundred and eighty stitches by a single artisan over the course of 18 to 24 hours.
 The Kelly has taken on many new forms since its original release.
 The two main styles to choose from are the Kelly Retourne and the Kelly Sellier.
-The Kelly handbag has also inspired a range of Hermès accessories including the Kelly wallet, the Kelly belt, the Kelly watch, and an array of clutches and smaller leather goods.
-The Hermès Kelly is an iconic handbag and a symbol of luxury.
+The Kelly bag has also inspired a range of Hermès accessories including the Kelly wallet, the Kelly belt, the Kelly watch, and an array of clutches and smaller leather goods.
+The Hermès Kelly Bag is an iconic handbag and a symbol of luxury.

-In order to purchase an Hermès Kelly handbag, clients must build a strong relationship with the brand.
-Hermès makes a limited quantity of Kelly handbags, making the bag a rare find for clients.
-In order to purchase a Kelly, prospective buyers will typically be contacted by an Hermès sales associate when the bag arrives in store.
-The style of Kelly may not be the client's first choice, however.
+In order to purchase an Hermès Kelly bag, clients must build a strong relationship with a sales associate.
+Hermès makes a limited quantity of Kelly bags, making the bag a rare find for clients.
+In order to purchase a Hermès Kelly bag, prospective buyers will typically be contacted by an Hermès sales associate when the bag arrives in store.
+The style of Hermès Kelly bag may not be the client's first choice, however.
 Sales associates cannot order specific Kelly bags for customers and rarely know the style of Hermès Kelly they are receiving ahead of time.
 Finding the right Kelly handbag can take considerable time, patience, and flexibility.
-Reselling platforms are disrupting this process, however, by increasing the accessibility of Hermès Kellys to the public.
-Trusted luxury goods resellers, like Sotheby’s, provide a generous assortment of the coveted Hermès purse, making it easier to find a Kelly that matches the personal style of prospective buyers.
+Reselling platforms are disrupting this process, however, by increasing the accessibility of Hermès Kelly bags to the public.
+Trusted luxury goods resellers, like Sotheby’s, provide a curated selection of the coveted Hermès bags, making it easier to find a Kelly bag that matches the personal style of prospective buyers.

-The Hermès Kelly comes in many sizes ranging from the Kelly 15 to the Kelly 50.
-The most popular Hermès Kelly bags are the Kelly 25 and the Kelly 28.
-These two sizes fit everyday essentials, with the Kelly 28 providing more room for necessities.
+The Hermès Kelly bag comes in many sizes ranging from the Kelly 15 to the Kelly 50.
+The most popular Hermès Kelly bags are the Mini Kelly 20, Kelly 25 and the Kelly 28.
+These Kelly 25 and Kelly 28 sizes fit everyday essentials, with the Kelly 28 providing more room for necessities.
 The smaller Kelly sizes (the Kelly 15 and the Kelly 20) are trendier bags while the larger Kelly sizes (the Kelly 40 and the Kelly 50) are highly functional and recommended for use as travel bags.
 Kelly bag sizing is determined by the length of the bag’s base.
 For example, a Kelly 25 will measure 25 centimeters across the base.

 Hermès offers a number of Kelly clutches inspired by the design of the larger handbag.
 The Kelly Cut is the Kelly reinterpreted into a rectangular clutch.
 It retains the classic Kelly features of a straight cut top flap, touret, turnlock closure, and collapsible top handle.
 The Kelly Longue possesses the same features as the Kelly Cut, but it is trapezoid in shape and slightly larger.
 This Hermès bag was discontinued in 2008, so it can only be purchased through luxury resale.
 The Kelly Pochette is a miniaturized Kelly bag.
 This tiny Hermès handbag is extremely valuable thanks to its rarity.
 The Kelly Danse is a more casual Kelly bag.
 Designed by Jean-Paul Gaultier and released in 2008, this bag features an elongated top strap.
 A similarly casual bag is the So Kelly.
 This bucket-style bag also features a long top strap.
 The Hermès Kelly Ado is the Kelly as a chic backpack.
 This bag has the key Kelly features of top flap, touret, and turnlock closure, but there are shoulder straps in place of a top handle.
 The body of the bag is elongated to accommodate your necessities.
 The Kelly Dépêches Briefcase is a masculine take on the Kelly.
 It features a square body, top handle, turnlock closure, and a clochette.
 The Kelly To Go is a wallet with a removable strap that allows the To Go to be worn as a crossbody.
 Hermès introduced this small bag in 2020.

-Classic Hermès Kelly handbags have two metal hardware options: gold-plated or palladium-plated.
+The classic Hermès Kelly bag comes in two metal hardware options: gold-plated or palladium-plated.
 Both offer a sophisticated gleam to the Kelly bag.
-Gold-plated hardware is typically 18-karat, however, rare Kellys have been made with 24-karat gold.
-Hermès Kellys have also been made in permabrass, rose gold, guilloche, and PVC hardware.
-Even harder to find are Diamond Kelly bags.
-Constructed from luxurious crocodile skin in size Kelly 32, these Hermès bags have diamond encrusted 18-karat white gold hardware.
+Gold-plated hardware is typically 18-karat, however, rare Hermès Kelly bags have been made with 24-karat gold.
+Hermès Kelly bags have also been made in permabrass, rose gold, guilloche, and PVC hardware.
+Even harder to find are Diamond Hermès Kelly bags.
+Constructed from luxurious crocodile skin, these Hermès Kelly bags have diamond encrusted 18-karat white gold hardware.

 There have been many limited edition releases of the Hermès Kelly bag.
-The playful Kellydole was designed by Jean-Louis Dumas, the Executive Chairman of Hermès, in 2000.
-This Kelly features anthropomorphic features including a grinning face, arms, and legs.
-It has gained considerable popularity as a collector’s item, particularly in Japan.
+The playful Hermès Kelly Doll was designed by Jean-Louis Dumas, the Executive Chairman of Hermès, in 2000.
+This Tiny Kelly bag features anthropomorphic features including a grinning face, arms, and legs.
+It has gained considerable popularity as a collector’s item, particularly in Asia.
 This bag can be found in a variety of leather colors and exotic skins.
 It has a stamp that specifies the Hermès boutique for which it was created.
 The Picnic Kelly is another adorable collector’s item made from Osier wicker and leather.
 Introduced in 2011, it is the perfect companion for a summer afternoon in the country-side.
 The Candy Kelly is a fun, colorful iteration of the Hermès Kelly bag.
 It comes in charming candy colored leathers.
 The dark exterior hue contrasts with a lighter exterior hue.
 The bag is accented with palladium-plated or permabrass hardware.
-The most recently released limited edition Kelly is the Kelly Toile de Camp Déchaînée.
+Another limited edition Kelly is the Kelly Toile de Camp Déchaînée.
 The Kelly Déchaînée’s canvas face features equestrian accents and references its ancestor, the Haut à Courroies bag.
 Made from toile de camp canvas and leather, this Kelly handbag has a casual yet bold feel.